trzy/Supermodel/Docs/README.txt

 InputJoy**Saturation: The saturation of a joystick axis is the point at which the axis is considered to be at its most extreme position.
-It can be thought of as a measure of the sensivity of the axis.
+It can be thought of as a measure of the sensitivity of the axis.
 Like the dead zone, it is expressed as a percentage of the axis range but its value may be larger than 100, up to a maximum of 200.
 A value of 50 means that the joystick only needs to be moved halfway in order for Supermodel to see it as fully extended.